VentGrey/VentGrey/README.md

 > Edit: I've noticed that some Brave Browser users have donated BAT to this account.
 Since Brave doesn't let me know who or what repositories they contributed to I'll use my README as a big thanks for your support! :heart:

+> Edit 2: I'll start moving some things in here to my [User GitHub page](https://ventgrey.github.io).
+So expect this to get shorter.

 ## A few facts about me

 I'm a Mexican software developer, sysadmin and DevOps specialist (most of the time), a highly-proud free-software (as in freedom) activist and a happy contributor to free software repositories so, if I follow you on GitHub I will probably look all your repos for the sake of curiosity.

 Most of my personal interests revolve around computers and it's internals, the world-wide popular web development isn't that interesting for me, especially because nowadays people just compete on who over-engineers more their apps.
-So for me Sysadmin stuff rocks! and so programming languages like C, Rust, Pascal, etc. I'm not saying the web sucks...much *BUT* we do need sysadmins too so I'll be happy to assist you if you happen to need help :wink:
+So for me Sysadmin stuff rocks! and so programming languages like C, Rust, Pascal, etc. I'm not saying the web sucks...much. *BUT* we do need sysadmins too so I'll be happy to assist you if you happen to need help :wink:

 I also like cryptocurrencies a lot :smile: however I don't like <img width="24px" src="https://en.bitcoin.it/w/images/en/2/29/BC_Logo_.png"> Bitcoin  I like <img width="24px" src="https://cdn.iconscout.com/icon/free/png-256/monero-441944.png"> Monero instead.
 Privacy on money is law :heart: